GuillaumeAmat/math.format/README.md

 Unit tests are made with the [QUnit testing framework](http://qunitjs.com).
 They are usable by browsing the `test/tests.html` page or using [Grunt](http://gruntjs.com).

-To use Grunt, install the dependancies via [NodeJS](http://nodejs.org) and launch it
+To use Grunt, install the dependencies via [NodeJS](http://nodejs.org) and launch it

 	npm install
 	grunt